Appointment: Full-time (40 hours per week); 12 months

 Antú Shamberger, PsyD, Psychologist

-Education: PsyD in Clinical Psychology at Roosevelt University in Chicago.
-Pre-doctoral internship in clinical psychology at the Clement J. Zablocki VA Medical Center in Milwaukee, WI; post-doctoral fellowship in health psychology at the John D. Dingell VA Medical Center in Detroit, MI.
+Education: PsyD in clinical psychology at Roosevelt University in Chicago.
+Predoctoral internship in clinical psychology at the Clement J. Zablocki VA Medical Center in Milwaukee, Wisconsin; postdoctoral fellowship in health psychology at the John D. Dingell VA Medical Center in Detroit, Michigan.

 Theoretical Orientation: Cognitive-behavioral, interpersonal

-Interests: Health psychology, health promotion and disease prevention, pain management, multiculturalism, Spanish-speaking population
+Interests: Health psychology, health promotion and disease prevention, pain management, multiculturalism, Spanish-speaking community